-Everyone loves a sunny vacation.
+Everyone loves a sunny holiday.
 Sun, sea and sand = bliss.

-But these elements aren't exactly a vacation for your hair — especially if your hair has been color-treated.
-Excessive sun exposure can be very damaging to color-treated blonde hair, which is more vulnerable to the sun than any other hair color.
+But these elements aren't exactly a vacation for your hair — especially if your hair has been colour-treated.
+Excessive sun exposure can be very damaging to colour-treated blonde hair, which is more vulnerable to the sun than any other hair colour.

-Instead, try some of these tricks to keep your color looking fresh and vibrant:
+Instead, try some of these tricks to keep your colour looking fresh and vibrant:

 - Use hair SPF or heat protectant spray to protect your strands from high UV.